bsu-cs222-fall24-dll/FinalProject-Jaiden.Shortt_Jax.Tobyas_Kat.Razo_Cameron.Witzigreuter/README.md

 Load the code into your IDE, then run `Main.java`.

 ### To Run The JavaFX Graphical Interface
-Load the code into your IDE, then run `LeaderboardApplication.java`
+Load the code into your IDE, then run the Gradle Task `Tasks > Application > run`.
+To open the Splits Stopwatch, navigate to `Tools > Open Splits Stopwatch` in the main application's menubar.

 ## Searching For A Game
 Due to how the url is assembled, it's highly recommended that you have the game ID/token from the website url when you search.\
-*Ex: the url token for Super Mario Sunshine is 'SMS', while the ID is 'v1pxjz68'.*
+*Ex: the url token for Super Mario Sunshine is 'sms', while the ID is 'v1pxjz68'.*

 ---
 ## Attribution